kin-labs/rewards-engine/improvement-proposals/kik_kre_2_0.md

 `Payout_hold_i = sum(b'_ij for all holds j for app i)`

 **Option 2 - Continuous**
-The continuous option would pay a proportional payment to each developer wallet.
+The continuous option would pay a proportional payment to each developer wallet based on the amount of Kin they hold each day.

 The notation for the holding payout calculation is as follows (computed daily, paid out monthly):
 `Let w_i = min(KRE_prior_payouts_i, amount of Kin in KRE wallet)`